 - Where it is necessary for our legitimate interests (or those of a third party) – normally where a Prism Group entity has a current or prospective business relationship with you and/or your company.

-- Where we need to comply with a legal or regulatory obligation – this is particularly relevant in relation to our brokerages, which are both regulated entities.
+- Where we need to comply with a legal or regulatory obligation – this is particularly relevant in relation to our brokerages, which are both regulated entities and this includes using and testing various monitoring services.

 We have set out below, in a table format, a description of all the ways we plan to use personal data, and on which of the legal bases we rely to do so.
 We have also identified what our legitimate interests are, where appropriate.